Your tax money keeps the U.S. government up and running, and selling U.S. savings bonds contributes to the country’s borrowing needs.

-Tax money and savings bonds go hand in hand, and the tax code officially linked them in January 2010 when the government made it possible to almost effortlessly purchase savings bonds with tax refunds.
+Tax money and savings bonds go hand in hand, and the tax code officially linked them in 2010 when the government made it possible to almost effortlessly purchase savings bonds with tax refunds.

-Why Buy Bonds?
+Why Buy Savings Bonds?

 If you’re like many taxpayers, you’ve probably been planning how you’re going to spend that tax refund ever since you submitted your return and realized you were entitled to one.
 Then again, you might be a saver by nature.
 Savings bonds are among the safest of all savings options.

-Unlike the stock market and other types of investments, you simply cannot lose the money you invest in savings bonds unless the U.S. effectively ceases to exist.
+Unlike the stock market and other types of investments, you simply cannot lose the money you invest in government savings bonds unless the U.S. effectively ceases to exist.
 Bonds are secured by the “full faith and credit” of the government.

 The IRS offers Series I bonds for purchase with tax refunds.
 These are the ones that aren’t locked into the same interest rate over the entire life of the bond.
 As the economy ebbs and flows, so will a component of your I bond’s interest rate.

-I bonds come with two interest rates: a fixed rate over the 30-year life of the bond and an adjustable rate that’s tweaked every six months in May and November.
+U.S. Series I bonds come with two interest rates: a fixed rate over the 30-year life of the bond and an adjustable rate that’s tweaked every six months in May and November.
 The adjustment keeps pace with inflation.

 - These are face value bonds, so you’ll get a $50 bond if you spend $50 of your refund to purchase one.
-Other types of bonds must grow into their face value over the years, although the U.S. government does guarantee that the face value of some bonds will double over 20 years.
+Other types of bonds are purchased at a discount and must grow into their face value over the years, although the U.S. government does guarantee that the face value of some bonds will double over 20 years.
+With Series I bonds, what you purchase is what you get.

-You don’t have to wait with I bonds.
-What you purchase is what you get.
-You can usually cash out your principal and accrued earnings after one year, although a penalty might apply, and you can do so at almost any bank or financial institution.
+- You can usually cash out your principal and accrued earnings after one year, although a penalty might apply, and you can do so at almost any bank or financial institution.

-The IRS has also added a co-owner, or you can name a beneficiary.
-The co-owner option is a change since this program was first introduced in 2010, as is the provision that allows you to purchase bonds in someone else’s name.
+The IRS has also added a co-owner option, which is a change since this program was first introduced in 2010, as is the provision that allows you to purchase bonds in someone else’s name.
 Unlike with other investment options, even your minor child can own a savings bond.

-Just Submit IRS Form 8888
+Easy Purchasing With IRS Form 8888

 Buying bonds with your tax refund is as easy as submitting IRS Form 8888 with your tax return.
 This has historically been the form used to divide refunds among various bank or retirement accounts.
 The IRS amended the form in 2010 to add Part II, which provides the savings bond option.

-You don’t have to sign up online with Treasury Direct, the portal for buying electronic bonds, unless you want to.
+You don’t have to sign up online with Treasury Direct, the portal for buying electronic bonds unless you want to.
 And you don’t have to direct that all of your refund should go to savings bonds.

-Feel free to spend a little on bonds and drop the balance into your bank account by direct deposit or ask the IRS to mail you a good, old-fashioned paper check for the amount that’s left over after your purchase.
+Feel free to spend a little on bonds and drop the balance into your bank account by direct deposit or ask the IRS to mail you a good, old-fashioned paper check for the amount that’s leftover after your purchase.
 You can enter your bank account and routing numbers on Form 8888 if you choose the direct deposit option, just as you would if you weren't buying bonds.

 Your bond’s issue date will be the first date of the month in which the IRS forwards the money to the Treasury Retail Securities Site.

-Of course, the interest you’re earning is typically taxable, although generally not until such time as you redeem your bonds.
+Of course, the bond interest you’re earning is typically taxable, although generally not until such time as you redeem your bonds.
 And it might not be taxable, depending on what you do with the money, another reason why savings bonds can be a smart investment.

-First, the interest is never taxable at the state or local levels, which can be a nice perk if you live in an area with hefty tax rates.
+First, the interest is never taxable at the state or local levels, which can be a nice perk if you live in an area with hefty state or local tax rates.
 As for taxes at the federal level, you don’t necessarily have to wait until redemption to report and pay taxes on all the interest that's accumulated over time.

 You’ll lose the last three months’ interest the bond has earned if you redeem them within the first five years, although there’s no penalty after this time.
 And you must keep the bond for at least one year, so you should be reasonably sure that you won’t need the money within the next 12 months.